rothlisbergerc/GroomingSalonWebsite/README.md

 ## This website allows users to:
 * Schedule, update, & cancel appointments.
+* Input information about themselves and their pets
 * Select grooming services
 * Obtain information about services, staff, and location / phone number for the salon.